ChrisJabb21/DollarsBank/README.md

 A Java web app of a banking app made with Servlets and JSP model architecture and technologies and MySQL.
 Bootstrap and Bulma CSS frameworks were used for styling.

-project was launched and tested with Tomcat v8.5 server configuration for running application.
-You will alos need to create database and tables.
+project was launched and tested with Tomcat v8.5 web server configuration for running application.
+You will also need to create database and tables.

 Resource list on J2EE technologies.